HOMES WITH SWIMMING POOL

 It is worth noting from the outset that single-family homes for sale in Washington DC itself don’t always have the most spacious lot sizes.
 That, of course, can vary—residences in the District’s northernmost suburban neighborhoods tend to have more land.
 As for Northern Virginia and Maryland, homes with pools are generally apt to be found in the suburbs rather than busy urban areas.
 Makes sense, right?

-Homes With Swimming Pool in the Washington Metropolitan Area
+Homes with Swimming Pool in Washington Metropolitan Area

 Also, pools don’t necessarily increase the value of homes for sale in Washington Metro—especially given the desire for as much backyard space as possible.
 Home sellers have even been known to fill in the swimming pools with dirt before listing.
 Can you imagine if you decided to do some landscaping and discovered a buried pool?